Şanlıurfa Travel Guide: What to do in Abraham’s Birthplace (2024)

 Mind your head!

-That’s not all there is in Urfa about Abraham.
-See, the Patriarch had beef with King Nimrod.
+Later in life, the Patriarch of 3 religions had beef with King Nimrod.
 In some versions, they just fight and Abraham wins, wits against strength.

 In other versions, the two just have a talk over tea and cookies as to whose religious beliefs make more sense.